Package Torello.Java

 public static java.util.stream.DoubleStream readDoublesFromFile (java.lang.String fileName, boolean hasCommasInDoubles, boolean isCSV) throws java.io.FileNotFoundException, java.io.IOException

-This may read a text-file containing floating-point data.
+This may read a Text-File containing floating-point data.
 If this data is a Comma Separated Value'CSV'

-text-file, please pass TRUE to the parameter'isCSV'
+to the parameter'isCSV'

 .
 If this file containsdouble's